kundi/furs_fiscal_verification/README.md

   foreign_software_supplier_name: 'Neki')
 ```

-If response is OK and withour errors, you should receive this response:
+If response is OK and without errors, you should receive this response:

 `#<Net::HTTPOK 200 OK readbody=true>`